analyticsgym/baseball/sf_giants_2021_regular_season_wins/README.md

 ### Notebook objective

-  - Use data visualizations to explore SF Giants franchise record of 107 wins during their 2021 regular season.
+  - Use data visualizations to explore SF Giants franchise record of 107 wins during the 2021 regular season.

 ### Packages